Health and wellbeing resources

 - National Self-Harm Network supports those who self-harm.
 It provides information, contacts and workshops on matters relating to this issue.

 - Harmless provide information support and counselling for individuals that self-harm with thoughts of suicide.
-Get in touch with them at firstname.lastname@example.org or call 0115 880 0280.
+Get in touch with them by email or call 0115 880 0280.

 - Worried about suicidal feelings?
-MIND provides information about how to cope with suicidal feelings.
+Mind's helplines can provide support and information on how to cope.

 - PAPYRUS is the UK national charity dedicated to the prevention of suicide and the promotion of positive mental health and emotional wellbeing in young people.

 - The Tomorrow Project provide short-term practical and emotional support.
 They offer a suicide crisis text support service when you text 0780 000 2606.
 They're available on Mondays from 1 pm to 4 pm; Wednesdays from 3 pm to 7 pm; and Fridays from 1 pm to 4 pm.
 They also offer dedicated support for those who've been exposed to suicide.
-Email email@example.com to contact them.
+Email them to get in touch.

 - Base 51 offers emotional health and wellbeing services for 11 to 25 year olds living in Nottingham City or County South.
 Visit their website for more information.